Online inquiry

 Polymeric micelles are another type of polymeric formulation for mRNA delivery.
 They are formed by the self-assembly of amphiphilic block copolymers, which have a hydrophobic core and a hydrophilic shell.
 The hydrophobic core can encapsulate mRNA molecules, while the hydrophilic shell can provide stability, stealth, and targeting abilities.
 Polymeric micelles have several advantages over polyplexes, such as lower toxicity, higher stability, and longer circulation time.
 Moreover, polymeric micelles can be easily tuned by changing the composition, structure, and ratio of the block copolymers.
 For example, poly(lactic-co-glycolic acid) (PLGA) is a biodegradable and biocompatible polymer that can form micelles with PEG or other polymers.
 PLGA micelles can protect mRNA from degradation and release it in a controlled manner.
 PLGA micelles can also be modified with different ligands, such as antibodies, peptides, or aptamers, to achieve active targeting of specific cells or tissues.

 Polymeric formulations have been extensively studied and applied for mRNA delivery in various fields, such as cancer, disease models, and gene editing.
-For instance, polymeric micelles composed of poly(β-amino ester) and PEG were used to deliver mRNA encoding Cas9 and guide RNA for CRISPR/Cas9-mediated gene editing in vivo.
+For instance, polymeric micelles composed of poly(β-amino ester) and PEG were used to deliver mRNA encoding Cas9 and guide RNA for gene editing in vivo.
 The polymeric micelles showed high gene editing efficiency and low toxicity in mouse models of Duchenne muscular dystrophy and cystic fibrosis.
 Another example is the use of polyplexes composed of PEI and PEG to deliver mRNA encoding HIV gp120 for vaccination.
 The polyplexes induced specific antibodies against HIV infection after intranasal vaccination in mice.

 Polymeric Assemblies Definition Advantages Disadvantages Examples